canyon-network/canyon/README.md

 Canyon network aims to be a permanent storage layer for Web3.0 built on Substrate framework, focusing on lightweight storage consensus as well as the high usability of data retrieval.
 Find more in the [white paper](https://canyon-network.io/canyon-white-paper/canyon_network.pdf).

-Please be aware of that the project is now at a fairly early stage, feel free to reach out if you have any ideas about our design and vision.
+Please be aware of that the project is now at a fairly early stage and nothing is production ready.

 ## Build